 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-These phone calls are generally more costly than phone calls made outside of jail.
+These phone calls are generally more expensive than phone calls made outside of jail.
 Phone calls are restricted on how often you can use the phone, but inmates should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules and are disciplined, phone privileges could be reduced or forbidden.

 Phone Number: (636) 797-5318